 On Friday, Drake said the opening prayer at the organization's 2012 Winter Gathering in the multipurpose room of its headquarters at the Martinez Adult Education center.
 Then came a potluck dinner and an impromptu drumming circle formed by a half-dozen chanting women and girls.
 Earlier, children made beading and feather crafts for the holidays.

-Toni Exner, 11, a student at Martinez Junior High School, has been in
+Toni Exner, 11, a student at Martinez Junior High School, has been in the program virtually all her life.

 "It helps us learn about Native Americans and how we began," said Toni, whose mother, Penny Benitez-Exner, is on the advisory Golden Eagle Parent Committee.
 "It helps me learn what the symbols are."